gethue/compose/NOTES.md

   e.g. Single or multi repo: https://github.com/kubernetes projects (docs, demos, roadmap etc?)
 Single++

   docker
-  docker-compose?
+  docker-compose

-  pypi modules full hue or/and apps? compose --> pure editor (no DBs?)
+  pypi modules full compose
   k8s: analytics, metrics, tracing, logs

+  clean license
+  overall archi repo and hue integration. same with ref architecture diagram. blog post on all improvements and deep dive in some of the topics: evolving + better practicse/learnings

 # API

 Clean, skeletons for very modern.
 Templates to fill-up from Hue 4 code when switching.
 Hue 4 will pip install the Hue 5 modules.
 Keeping Hue 5 as name, but API apps in "new repo" (folder or git, named "compose").
 Runs on 8005
-delete views.py --> use api.py

 ## Auth